[HISTORY: Adopted by the Board of Trustees of the Village of Fultonville 9-16-1997 by L.L. No. 1-1997. Amendments noted where applicable.]

 Loudspeakers and amplifiers if authorized by the Board of Trustees.

-Any person violating the provisions of this chapter will be guilty of an offense and, upon conviction thereof, shall be punishable by a fine of not more than $250 or imprisonment for not more than 15 days, or both such fine and imprisonment.
-Each days' continuation of the offense shall be considered a separate offense.
+Any person violating the provisions of this chapter shall pay a fee of $250 upon notification of the Village Clerk, per order of the Village Board.
+Chronic and repeated violations will be prosecuted and could be punishable with a fine of $1,000 and not more than 15 days of imprisonment or both.
+Each day's continuation of the offense shall be considered a separate offense.